wazuh/wazuh-documentation/source/installation-guide/open-distro/distributed-deployment/step-by-step-installation/elasticsearch-cluster/elasticsearch-single-node-cluster.rst

 This document will explain how to install Elasticsearch in a single-node cluster.

-Alternatively, if you wish to do this installation in a automated way, you can find the instructions :ref:`here <unattended_distributed_elasticsearch>`.
+Alternatively, if you wish to do this installation in an automated way, you can find the instructions :ref:`here <unattended_distributed_elasticsearch>`.

 .. note:: Root user privileges are necessary to run all the commands described below.